 If you've heard noises and you're wondering whether or not you have mice in your home, there are a few ways you can remove all doubt:

-We hope these answers have helped to give you insight about mice.
-If you ever need assistance with a mouse problem, or you'd like proactive mouse control for your Lexington home, take action and call Action Pest Control.
+We hope these answers have helped to give you insight into mice.
+If you ever need assistance with a mouse problem, or you'd like proactive pest control for your Lexington home, take action and call Action Pest Control.
 We're always standing by to help.